sherwin-dc/cpp-binary-prefix-tree/README.md

 This is meant to be an alternate implementation of a hash map, or `unordered_map` in C++, which is intended to be thread safe.

-This works for keys that can be casted to a `size_t`, such as integers.
+This works for keys that can be casted to a `size_t`, such as integers, and is faster than unordered_map for keys less than 2^16.

+# Benefits

+## Speed

+All operations performed are on the order of θ(log(n)).
+For keys with smaller values (~2<sup>16</sup>) operations are performed faster than with `std::unordered_map`.
+See Benchmark for details.

+## Thread Safety

+The concurrent version of the map makes use of atomics to allow multiple threads to simultaneously insert and obtain values.

+## No resizing

+This map creates new nodes an needed, and no resizing is required, unlike some hash maps.
+This means any pointers directly referencing values in the tree would always be valid.

 # Implementation